-NFL Star tries to score a touchdown with new app
+NFL star tries to score a touchdown with new app

 But so far, the results have been mixed.

-The reason Football players in particular, like Wilson, are working to cash in on their brand while they can because their careers could be cut short due to the sport's violent nature, said Adam Earnheardt, a professor at Youngstown State University in Ohio who specializes in social media.
+Football players in particular, like Wilson, are working to cash in on their brand while they can because their careers could be cut short by the sport's violent nature, said Adam Earnheardt, a professor at Youngstown State University in Ohio who specializes in social media.
 The NFL players' union and the league say the average player's career is between 3.3 and 6 years.

 "I wanted to have a deeper connection with my superfans, it's that simple," he told me via email.

-Wilson, who signed a four-year $87 million mega deal with the Seahawks two years ago, has other off-field business deals including Wheels Up, a private jet company.
-Last year, Forbes ranked him as the 18th highest paid athlete in the world.
+Wilson, who signed a four-year $87 million megadeal with the Seahawks two years ago, has other off-field business projects including Wheels Up, a private jet company.
+Last year, Forbes ranked him as the 18th highest-paid athlete in the world.

-TraceMe's LeeKeenan said the app is inspired by video-streaming services and social networks like Snapchat and The Players Tribune, a free digital site featuring first-person stories by athletes started by baseball great Derek Jeter (which Wilson invested in, though again he wouldn't say how much).
+TraceMe's LeeKeenan said the app is inspired by video-streaming services and social networks like Snapchat and The Players Tribune, a free digital site started by baseball great Derek Jeter that features first-person stories by athletes (which Wilson invested in, though again he wouldn't say how much).

 Eventually, LeeKeenan plans to add more celebrities to the app than just Wilson, like the player's pop star wife, Ciara.